Broker (2022 film): Plot

-The brokers eventually find a good couple, the Yoons, to raise Woo-sung, on the condition that Woo-sung cannot meet with So-young ever again.
-While on a ferris wheel, Dong-soo discusses the idea of all of them raising Woo-sung together as a found family.
-However, So-young reveals that she will be arrested for murder, and therefore will not be able to raise Woo-sung.
-In a cafe, Sang-hyeon meets with his estranged daughter, but she tells him her mother wished for no contact, while Soo-jin eavesdrops on them.
+The brokers eventually find a couple willing to adopt Woo-sung on the condition that So-young will never meet him.
+So-young later reveals to Sang-hyeon and Dong-soo that she murdered Woo-sung's father.
+At an amusement park, Dong-soo discusses the idea of the three of them raising Woo-sung together as a family.
+However, So-young says that she will be arrested for murder and will not be able to raise Woo-sung.
+Sang-hyeon meets with his estranged daughter, who says her mother does not want further contact and is expecting another child, while Soo-jin listens nearby.